warfroggyCA/clash-intelligence-dashboard/docs/user-guide.md

 ### Insights (💡)
 - “Snapshot & Data Health” flags the loaded clan, member count, snapshot age, and insight status.
-- “Today’s Headlines” surfaces AI-generated callouts about hero progress, donation swings, or leadership opportunities.
+- “Today’s Briefing” surfaces automated callouts about hero progress, donation swings, or leadership opportunities.
 - “Latest Change Summary” highlights the most recent roster shifts with a quick jump to the History tab.
 - “Leadership Callouts” (leaders only) ranks action items with priority badges and suggested share text.